10 Best Easy Hikes in Sedona [2025]

 Difficulty: Moderate

-The official Airport View Trail is rated as moderate, but the views can actually be enjoyed with no hike at all.
+The official Airport View Trail is rated as moderate, but the views can be enjoyed with no hike at all.
 Park at the Airport parking lot and simply walk to the viewpoint.

 Parking costs $3 or is free with the Red Rocks pass or the annual America the Great National Parks pass.
 There are binoculars available here for one quarter to use.